rishabh1252/Fire-fighting-robot/README.md

 # Fire-fighting-robot
-The arduino code for an automatic fire fighting robot which moves in the direction of fire and extinguishes the flames with a water jet
+The arduino code for an automatic fire fighting robot which moves in the direction of fire and extinguishes the flames with a water jet.